Missouri holds a rich French heritage dating back more than 200 years, from St. Louis on to the quiet river towns of Ste. Genevieve and Cape Girardeau

 Your next stop is Cathedral Basilica of St. Louis, or New Cathedral.
 Plans for a new cathedral for the St. Louis Parish were underway as early as 1905 and, after numerous challenges, it was ready for consecration on June 29, 1926.
 Guided tours of the cathedral’s one-of-a-kind art, glorious architecture and rich history are available.

 Tonight, it’s dinner and fun at St. Louis Union Station.
 Opened in 1894, the one-time world’s busiest station was modeled after the French fortress of Carcassonne.
-Enjoy dinner at one of six restaurants.
+Enjoy dinner at one of the many restaurant options.
 Afterward, watch a panoramic light show on the huge ceiling in the Grand Hall.

 After breakfast and checkout, begin today’s adventure with a visit to the Missouri History Museum.
 The museum’s permanent Currents Gallery displays the French fur trading past, culture and customs of the early settlers and the popular Parisian fashions of the time.